Kami/raspberry-pi-ham-radio/README.md

 TBW.

 - Document how to configure USB sound card
-- Document how to install text to spech and other dependencies
+- Document how to install text to speech and other dependencies

-## Radio Setup

-- We use VOX functionality so we don't need more hardware to trigger PTT, not 100% ideal, but works for this use case.

-## Weather Station Setup

-WIP

-- Configure weather station to send data to local wx server.

-## Software

-This repository consists of 2 Python projects.

-1. ``wx_server`` - this project consists of a HTTP server to which weather station can send data in Ecowitt format and this data is then formatted and persisted on disk.
-Data is persisted as serialized Protobuf messages in files per disk - one file per observation.